Dianamanz78/Deeploc2.0/README.md

 # Deeploc2.0

-*The deeploc2_final.sif file is located in the shared folder in the roth lab directory.
+The Deeploc2.0 container is accessible in the cluster.
+The deeploc2_final.sif file is located in the shared folder in the roth lab directory.

 # Usage